AlaskaAirlines/WC-Generator/.github/ISSUE_TEMPLATE/review-design-story.md

 name: Review Design Story
 about: Crate a new user story to address the design review process
 title: 'auro-[name]; design [feature] review'
-labels: 'Status: Backlogged'
+labels: 'Status: Backlogged, Type: Design, Project: Version Zero'
 ---

 # User story

 As a UI designer of Auro, I want to be able to review the work, so I can give feedback and prepare for next steps.

-## Outline subtasks or tasks
+## Outline tasks

 > List specific steps required to deliver this work.

+- [ ] Update status labels: remove `backlogged` and add `work in progress
+- [ ] Update kanban status: move from `Backlog` to `Current WIP Release`

 - [ ] review work as presented by the product designer
 - [ ] provide feedback
 - [ ] prepare for next steps of development and symbolize
+- [ ] Add a link to Abstract in story comments

 ## Definition of “Done” (exit criteria)